-We essentially only process personal data of our users to the extent necessary to provide a functioning website, as well as provide our content and services.
+We process the personal data of our users only to the extent necessary for the provision of a functional website along with our content and services.

-In order to protect the transmission of confidential content, such as the inquiries that you transmit to us in our capacity as website operators, this website uses SSL encryption.
-You can recognize an encrypted connection by the fact that your browser’s address bar changes from http:// to https:// and by the key symbol shown in your browser line.
-If such encryption is enabled, the data that you transmit to us cannot be read by any third parties.
+This website uses an SSL encryption to protect the transmission of confidential content, such as requests that you send us as the site operator.
+You can recognize an encrypted connection by the fact that the address line of the browser changes from “http://” to “https://” and by the lock symbol in your browser line.
+When this encryption is activated, the data that you transmit to us cannot be read by a third party.

-3. Provision of the website and creation of log files
+3. Website provision and creation of log files

-Every time you access our website our system automatically gathers data and information in regard to the accessing computer.
-The following data is gathered in the process:
+Each time you visit our website, our system automatically collects data and information from the calling computer.
+The following data is collected:

-• Information on the version of the browser type
+• Information about the browser type version used

-• Web page from which the visitor reached our site
+• Website from which the user has reached our site

-• Web pages that have been accessed by the user’s system via our website
+• Websites that the system user visits from our website

 V. Email Contact